-To stretch the operating subsidies dollars further, a portion of this funding program should go to a gap-financing tool that would guarantee the coverage of operating costs in the event that a unit dependent on tenant-based rental subsidy becomes vacant.
+To stretch the operating subsidies dollars further, a portion of this funding program shall be dedicated to a gap-financing tool that would guarantee the coverage of operating costs in the event that a unit dependent on tenant-based rental subsidy becomes vacant.
 Under this model, operating subsidy dollars would act as an insurance pool, or "backstop," until the unit can be filled.
 This serves as a guarantee to investors that housing operation costs and rents will be covered if a unit dependent on a federal tenant-based voucher becomes vacant and there is no immediate replacement.

-Backstops enable a developer to reassure lenders that a project relying on tenant-based vouchers, instead of project-based vouchers which may not be available in various situations, is economically viable over the long-term.
-In this way, the 'backstop' model works in conjunction with federal rental assistance to open and maintain more housing opportunities, especially for permanent supportive housing (PSH) participants who use federal tenant-based vouchers.
-PSH participants experience significant challenges in finding housing in the current rental market, and the 'backstop' provides developers with the long-term investment certainty they need to build and maintain economically viable PSH projects.
+Backstops enable a developer to demonstrate to lenders that a project relying on tenant-based vouchers, instead of project-based vouchers which may not be available in various situations, is economically viable over the long-term.
+In this way, the "backstop" model works in conjunction with federal rental assistance to open and maintain more housing opportunities, especially for permanent supportive housing (PSH) participants who use federal tenant-based vouchers.
+PSH participants experience significant challenges in finding housing in the current rental market, and the "backstop" provides developers with the long-term investment certainty they need to build and maintain economically viable PSH projects.

-This program will borrow its structure from a tenant-based voucher backstop program at LA County which is administered by Brilliant Corners in collaboration with the County Department of Health Services.
+This program will borrow its structure from a tenant-based voucher backstop program at LA County, which is administered by Brilliant Corners in collaboration with the County Department of Health Services.
 The program began in 2018 and supports seven permanent supportive housing projects.
-The ULA program should be structured in a basically similar manner, covering costs when a vacancy lasts more than 60 days.
+The ULA program should be structured in a basically similar manner, covering rent shortfalls caused by vacancies for 60 days while a property manager finds a replacement tenant-based voucher holder.
+The County system also covers security deposit costs through the backstop to facilitate rapid move-ins.
 Under the LA County model, the Department of Health Services refers tenant-based voucher holders to any units that become vacant.
-The City of Los Angeles would have to develop a similar system, or subcontract with a party to administer it, to ensure the long-term viability of the Backstop.
+The City of Los Angeles shall develop a similar system, or subcontract with a third party to administer it, to ensure the City's ability to locate tenant-based voucher holders to fill vacancies, and the long-term viability of the Backstop.